ellenycc/ngscraper-ui/README.md

 An internal web app for the Digital team to view, search, and update the highest pixel dimensions for paintings in the collection.
 Built with Streamlit, it provides a fast, user-friendly interface for managing and editing painting metadata.

 ## Features
-- View a table of paintings from an Excel file
+- View a table of paintings from an csv file
 - Search paintings by title, artist, inventory number, or location
 - Edit only specific columns (Pixel dimensions W x H, File format, Last updated)
-- Save changes to a new Excel file
+- Save changes to a new csv file
 - Reset to the original data at any time

 ## Screenshot